Manfred Schukowski

-Manfred Schukowski (born 16 January 1928) is a German academic teacher and author of works on astronomical clocks.
+Manfred Schukowski (16 January 1928 – 14 March 2025) was a German astronomer.
+He taught mathematics and physics at schools and schools of education.
+He authored books on astronomical clocks, including a textbook and an encyclopedia, and a book about the clock of St. Mary's Church in Rostock.
+He calculated a new calendar disc for it, running from 2018 to 2150.

 Life

-Schukowski grew up in Stralsund where he was born and attended school there from 1934 to 1944.
+Schukowski grew up in Stralsund where he was born and attended school from 1934 to 1944.
 In 1945, he became a sailor on the Schwedenschanze.
 After the Second World War, he worked as a Neulehrer, from 1946 at the central school in Koblentz and from 1947 to 1949 at the school in Negast.
 In 1948, he passed the first teacher's examination, and from 1949 to 1950 he took the subject course in mathematics/physics at the Diesterweg Institute for Teacher Training in Putbus.
-He passed the Second Teacher's Examination in 1950 and was a teacher of mathematics and physics at the Torgelow secondary school from 1950 to 1953.
-From 1953 to 1954, he attended the special physics course at the Pädagogische Hochschule "Karl Liebknecht" in Potsdam.
+He passed the second teacher's examination in 1950 and was a teacher of mathematics and physics at the Torgelow secondary school from 1950 to 1953.
+He then attended the special physics course at the Pädagogische Hochschule "Karl Liebknecht" in Potsdam for one year.

-From 1954 to 1959 and from 1962 to 1965, Schukowski was a research assistant/lecturer at the physics methodology department of the Pädagogische Hochschule Halle-Köthen.
-In between, from 1959 to 1962, he was a teacher at the Gymnasium für deutsche Sprache in Lovech (Bulgaria).
-In 1963, he acquired an external teaching qualification for astronomy at the baccalaureate level at the Potsdam College of Education.
-From 1965 to 1969, he was head of physics/astronomy at the school administration of the Rostock district of the GDR.
+Schukowski was a research assistant and lecturer at the physics methodology department of the Pädagogische Hochschule Halle-Köthen from 1954 to 1959 and again from 1962 to 1965.
+In between, from 1959 to 1962, he was a teacher at the Gymnasium für deutsche Sprache, a secondary school in German, in Lovech, Bulgaria.
+In 1963, he acquired an external teaching qualification for astronomy at the Potsdam College of Education.
+From 1965 to 1969, he was head of physics and astronomy at the school administration of the Rostock district of the GDR.
 He was responsible for teacher training from 1969 to 1990.
+In 1970, he received his doctorate at the University of Rostock, where he habilitated in 1979.

-In 1970, he received his doctorate at the University of Rostock, where he habilitated in 1979; since 1977, he has held the title of professor.
+Schukowski was dedicated to working on astronomical clocks since 1978; he calculated a new calendar disc of the astronomical clock of St. Mary's Church, Rostock, which was put into use on 1 January 2018 and contains the dates up to 2150.

-Since 1978 he has been working on astronomical clocks.
-He calculated the new calendar disc of the astronomical clock of the St. Mary's Church, Rostock, which was put into use on 1 January 2018 and goes until 2150.
+Schukowski died on 14 March 2025, aged 97.